-See the flow chart on page x.
+See the flow chart.

 You may be able to apply either or both of the following to each capital gain:

 - more than one of the four concessions if you meet the conditions for each - the CGT discount if it also applies.